-6.3.4 Whistle-blowing policy
+8.3.4 Whistle-blowing policy

 In order to resolutely resist the occurrence of incidents such as corruption and fraud, the Group has whistleblowing policy in place.
 Employees and all stakeholders can report any suspected inappropriate or illegal behaviour to the Group through confidential ways such as email and telephone.
-All reported cases are kept confidential to protect the interests of the whistleblowers.
-We will not tolerate any behavior of corruption.
+All reported cases are kept confidential to protect the interests of the whistle-blowers.
+We will not tolerate any behaviour of corruption.
 Serious cases will be reported to the relevant law enforcement authorities.

-7. COMMUNITY CONTRIBUTION
+9. COMMUNITY CONTRIBUTION